pingcap/tidb/docs/design/README.md

 ## Who should initiate the design document?

-Anyone can initiate a design document but you shouldn't do it unless you have an intention of getting the work done to implement it.
+Everyone is encouraged to initiate a design document, but before doing it, please make sure you have an intention of getting the work done to implement it.

 ## Before creating a design document